davatorium/rofi/doc/rofi.1.markdown

 ## COLORS

-RGB colors can be specified by either its X11 name, or hexadecimal notation.
+RGB colors can be specified by either their X11 name or hexadecimal notation.
 For example:

     white

-Or
+Or:

     #FFFFFF

-ARGB colors are also support, these can be used to create a transparent window if: 1.
-Your Xserver supports TrueColor, 2.
-You are running a composite manager.
+ARGB colors are also supported.
+These can be used to create a transparent window if (1) your Xserver supports TrueColor, and (2) you are running a composite manager.
+For example:
     argb:FF444444

-Or
+Or:

     #FF444444

 The first two fields specify the alpha level.
-This determines the amount of transparency.
-(00 everything, FF nothing).
+This determines the amount of transparency (00 everything, FF nothing).
 The other fields represent the actual color, in hex.

-Within **rofi** transparency can be used, e.g. if the selected background color is 50% transparent, the background color of the window will be visible through it.
+Transparency can be used within **rofi**, for example if the selected background color is 50% transparent, the background color of the window will be visible thru it.

-## KEYBINDINGS
+## KEY BINDINGS

-**rofi** has the following key-bindings:
+**rofi** has the following key bindings:

-  * `Ctrl-v, Insert`: Paste clipboard
+  * `Ctrl-v, Insert`: Paste from clipboard
   * `Ctrl-Shift-v, Shift-Insert`: Paste primary selection
   * `Ctrl-u`: Clear the line
   * `Ctrl-a`: Beginning of line